Project Support Fund

 The Project Support Fund is designed for pilot projects that allow members to try new pioneering approaches.
 In recent years, grant recipients have created interactive digital maps of sites of atrocities; launched dynamic traveling exhibits to reach rural children; and produced radio shows featuring intergenerational dialogue on key human rights issues.

-Coalition members may apply for one of two grant categories:
+Coalition members may apply for one of three grant categories:

 - On-Site Projects: Innovative public programs that inspire reflection and action on pressing issues, that use new technologies or methods, or that target new populations with which the site has not previously engaged.
 For example: human rights education programs, public dialogues on new issues, programs that aim to create or use new tools that evaluate the impact of Sites of Conscience programming.